 Cocaine is a stimulant, which means it causes the heart to beat faster and the blood vessels to constrict.
 This can lead to strokes, heart attacks, and high blood pressure.
-Also, as cocaine causes the heart to speed up, in certain cases it can determine the heart beat so fast that, at a certain point, it actually stops.
+Also, as cocaine causes the heart to speed up, in some cases, the heart can beat so fast to the point that it actually stops.

 Cocaine is not only dangerous due to its consequences, but also due to the fact that the consequences are not determined by the time of the addiction or by the quantity abused.
 There are cases of people who have died even from the first use of cocaine.

 Any person can be treated for Cocaine Addiction, as long as help is sought.
-There are many specialized, professional centers which provide treatments for this kind of addiction.
+There are many specialized, professional centers that provide treatments for this kind of addiction.
 Like with any other addiction, there are withdrawal symptoms that appear.
-The main emotional withdrawal symptoms are:
+The main emotional withdrawal symptoms include: